saccofrancesco/crosswords/README.md

-# Crossword-Solver
+# Crosswords
-[Crossword Solver](https://crosswordsolver.streamlit.app/) is an app for getting the Answers to a Crossword Puzzle, using pyTesseract and Web Scraping
+[Crosswords](https://crosswordsolver.streamlit.app/) is an app for getting the Answers to a Crossword Puzzle, using pyTesseract and Web Scraping

 ## Set Up
 ### Locally